Skip to main content

 The food bank supplies food aid packages to reception points (Tartu, Pärnu).
 In other municipalities, primary food aid is provided by social workers, who usually receive food aid kits from the county food bank.

-If a refugee is in the Estonian social system (has received temporary protection or is working), he or she will receive food aid from the Food Bank on the basis of a municipal list.
+If a war refugee is in the Estonian social system (has received temporary protection or is working), he or she will receive food aid from the Food Bank on the basis of a municipal list.

 Contact